hmajid2301/articles/Debugging Expo apps in WebStorm and Visual Studio Code/README.md

 ## Visual Studio Code

 * Open Visual Studio Code and your Expo project
-* Create a new file in your .vscode folder called "settings.json" and add the following
+* Create a new file in your .vscode folder called _settings.json_ and add the following

 ```json
 {